tuthodien/google-maps-scraper/README.md

 queries = ["web developers in bangalore"] Gmaps.places(queries, max=5, key="YOUR_API_KEY")
 ```
-5. Run the script, and you'll find emails, Facebook, Twitter, and LinkedIn details of leads in your output file.
+5. Run the script, and you'll find emails, Facebook, Twitter, and LinkedIn details of the Business in your output file.
 ```bash
 python main.py
 ```

+Please note that this feature is available in Both Free and Pro Versions.

 The first 50 contact details are free.
 After that, you can upgrade to the Pro Plan to scrape 1,000 contacts for $9, which is affordable considering if you land just one B2B client, you could easily make hundreds of dollars, easily covering the investment.

+> Disclaimer: This API should not be used for bulk automated mailing, for unethical purposes, or in an unauthorized or illegal manner.

 ### ❓ How to scrape all cities in my country?

-Consider this example, To scrape web developers from 100 cities in India, use the following example:
+Consider this example, to scrape web developers from 100 cities in India, use the following example:

 ```python
 queries = Gmaps.Cities.India("web developers in")[0:100]